 We broadly group our services into the following categories: transportation services, value-added services and intermodal services.
-The following table sets forth operating revenues resulting from each of these categories for the thirteen weeks and twenty-six weeks ended June 29, 2013 and June 30, 2012, presented as a percentage of total operating revenues:
+Our intermodal services and transportation services associated with individual freight shipments coordinated by our agents and company-managed terminals are aggregated into our reportable transportation segment, while our value-added services and transportation services to specific customers on a dedicated basis make up our logistics segment.
+The following table sets forth operating revenues resulting from each of these service categories for the thirteen weeks and thirty-nine weeks ended September 28, 2013 and September 29, 2012, presented as a percentage of total operating revenues: